Gustin3112/agile-planning/README.md

-# agile-planning
+# Agile-planning
-This repo contains the practice for agile planning using ZenHub
+This repo contains the practices for agile planning using ZenHub